Michael Shrimpton: Political activities

 According to Bill Rammell, a contemporary of Shrimpton's at University College, Cardiff, Shrimpton was a member of the Conservative Party when he was elected president of the students' union in 1981.
 He soon defected to the Social Democratic Party, then a few months later to the Labour Party, and finally joined the Socialist Workers Party by 1982.
-He contested the 1987 general election in Horsham and the 1989 European Parliament election in West Sussex as a Labour candidate.
+He contested the 1987 general election in Horsham and the 1989 European Parliament election in Sussex West as a Labour candidate.

-After being passed over for the Labour candidacy in the 1997 Uxbridge by-election, Shrimpton defected once again to the Conservative Party.
+After being passed over for the Labour candidacy in the 1997 Uxbridge by-election, Shrimpton defected once again to the Conservative Party and joined the Aylesbury Conservative Association.
 At the time, he attributed his decision to Labour's becoming too "centralised and overriding the wishes of local constituency activists".
 Prime Minister Tony Blair characterised Shrimpton's departure as "odd" and Labour spokespersons stated that it was "just a simple case of sour grapes".
 Years later, Shrimpton said that he left Labour over the issue of European Union membership.

-Since 1997, he has been a member of the Aylesbury Conservative Association.
-He also served as chairman of Watermead Parish Council.
+He served as chairman of Watermead Parish Council.
 In 2002, he was co-chairman of the Bruges Group, of which he was a director from 15 June 2001 to 13 December 2002.